yunbinchosts/yunbinchosts.github.io/_posts/2025-02-03-samaltman.md

 You can watch the video [here](https://youtu.be/8LmfkUb2uIY?si=mwFnLzxBSwM3F56x), starting at 39:55.

-It's time to think not the result of AI but the process WITH AI.
-Hope AI evolve our human society🖖
+It’s time to focus not just on the outcomes of AI, but on the process of evolving with AI.
+I hope AI contributes to the evolution of a more human-centered society🖖